Crabcyborg/traverse-grid/README.md

 Written with no dependencies in ES6.
 Can be used via npm with `yarn add traverse-grid` or as a minified script available at https://unpkg.com/traverse-grid@latest/traverse-grid.min.js

 The script is 11KB minified.

-Several of the methods are illustrated in the form of a blog post here https://crabcyb.org/post/traversing-shape-up as well as here https://crabcyb.org/post/traverse-mutations

 The package is free to use for any use.
 I would love to know if you use it in your project.